The warrior's life is willpower-driven. The warrior has to acquaint himself with death. In other words, the life of a warrior is rather actionist.

 Primarily, a spirit warrior knows about death.
 Castaneda told of this, bushido tells of this.
 And Actionism.
 The Actionist knows that his physical body has a limited lifespan.
 This MMM – Memento Mori Mindset – makes him calm.
 His spirit will live on after death.

 - - -

 Actionism told you of this German army concept: Verantwortungsfreude = the joy of responsibility.
-That is, to assume responsibility gladly – to, as a soldier on the battlefield, within the framework of the mission at hand do everything to assure victory.
+That is, to assume responsibility gladly – as a soldier on the battlefield, within the framework of the mission at hand, doing everything to assure victory.

 To thrive while being responsible is the core of Actionism since the very subtitle of the 2017 Actionism book is “how to become a Responsible Man”.

 In the same context Actionism spoke about another German concept: Innere Führung = Inner Leadership.
 In the German Bundeswehr, this means that every solider must be his own chief.
 Like, when there’s nothing to do the ranker must nonetheless ask himself what tasks he can occupy himself with, like taking care of his equipment, chopping wood, tidying up the cantonment.
 He shouldn’t always wait for orders, like a robot.
 Within the framework of the mission a lot can be done by the ranker’s own initiative.

 And Inner Leadership is, like Verantwortungsfreude, an otherwise established concept capturing the gist of Actionism.
 Like this: Inner = thought; leadership = will.
 And Will-Thought is the basis of man, the strongest force in the universe as Actionism intimated.